 For an overall glove, we’ve decided to lean on the lighter and more flexible side, as you can always add on a thicker glove or a waterproof cover situationally as need be.
-In that light, we’ve selected the Trinity Glove by Scent Blocker, as it offers flexibility and responsiveness combined with great looks and some great added features.
+In that light, we’ve selected the Under Armour Men’s SC Primer Gloves, as it offers flexibility and responsiveness combined with great looks and some great added features.

 First things first.
 The base of the glove is polyester, with a small percentage of added Spandex to allow for a snug stretch fit.
 A three inch cuff provides full wrist protection with a strap for securing it to the wrist.
 Silicone grips throughout the hand are arranged in a honeycomb pattern that provides superior traction.
 The thumb and forefinger are made from a lighter, more tactile material to allow you to use a smartphone or tablet as well as get added control and precision when firing your weapon.